iobroker-community-adapters/ioBroker.openknx/docs/en/README.md

 Import the ETS project file directly.
 This provides the most complete data:

 1. In ETS, save your project (File > Save).
 The .knxproj file is located in your ETS project directory.
-2. Upload the .knxproj file in the adapter via the import dialog.
+2. If the project is password-protected, enter the project password in the password field next to the import button.
-3. If the project is password-protected, you will be prompted to enter the password.
+3. Upload the .knxproj file in the adapter via the import dialog.
 4. Import starts immediately and shows a progress estimate based on file size.

 Advantages over XML import: